microsoft/node-pty/README.md

 npm install --global --production windows-build-tools
 ```

+The following are also needed:

-The Windows SDK is also needed which can be [downloaded here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
-Only the "Desktop C++ Apps" components are needed to be installed.
+- [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) - only the "Desktop C++ Apps" components are needed to be installed
+- Node.JS 10+

 ## Debugging